esthercate/Hospital-Finder/README.md

 ## Features

-- 📍 Detects user’s current location
+- Detects the user’s current location
-- 🏥 Displays nearby hospitals using mapping APIs
+- Displays nearby hospitals using the Google Maps API
+- Fetches local emergency numbers by country
-- 🗺️ Interactive map with hospital markers
+- Interactive map with hospital markers
-- 📱 Fully responsive and mobile-friendly
+- Fully responsive and mobile-friendly
-- ⚡ Deployed for free on Vercel
+- Deployed on Vercel

 ---

 ## Technologies Used

-- **React.js** – Frontend framework
+- **Next.js** – Frontend framework
 - **Tailwind CSS** – Utility-first CSS styling
-- **Google Maps API** or **OpenStreetMap** – Location and mapping
+- **Google Maps API** – Location and mapping
+- **Emergency Number API** - Get the Dispatch Emergency Number for the user's Country
 - **Vercel** – Deployment and hosting

 ---